-Victoria (Tori) Mayer, MD, Program Graduate

-Social Internal Medicine, with its roots in South Bronx health centers since 1970, fits within the larger Residency Program in Social Medicine (RPSM) at Montefiore, which includes separate training programs in Social Pediatrics and Family Medicine.
+From 1979 to 2011 there were two tracks within the program.
+Social Internal Medicine, with its roots in South Bronx health centers since 1970, fit within the larger Residency Program in Social Medicine (RPSM) at Montefiore, which includes separate training programs in Social Pediatrics and Family Medicine.
 RPSM is a unique, cross-disciplinary model of residency training with a focus on generalism and community-oriented primary care.
-The Primary Care Medicine Program has its origins in the traditions of General Internal Medicine and seeks to train outstanding generalist physicians.
+The Primary Care Medicine Program had its origins in the traditions of General Internal Medicine with a goal to train outstanding generalist physicians.
 Like the Social Medicine Program, the Primary Care Medicine Program was also dedicated to training physicians to care for underserved populations and has been recognized for its teaching innovations in ambulatory education, clinical epidemiology and global health.

 In 2011, the Primary Care/Social Internal Medicine Program was fully combined, sharing one curriculum, ambulatory site, leadership, and faculty.
 Primary Care/Social Internal Medicine residents collaborate on projects and maintain a personal and professional camaraderie that defines the program.
 PC/SIM is also highly respected and well integrated with the categorical Internal Medicine program at Montefiore.
 While on inpatient rotations, residents in PC/SIM work side-by-side with their categorical colleagues.

 Our program goal is to provide an innovative, patient-based and learner-centered primary care training program to our trainees in order to prepare them to deliver outstanding care to marginalized and underserved populations.